OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ## What's Next?

-The variable editor has come a long way in the last 6 months, and this feels like just the beginning of its journey.
+The Variable Editor has come a long way in the last 6 months, and this feels like just the beginning of its journey.
 What would you like to see in the next version of the Variable Editor?

 <script>